Let's Get Physcial

 Writing Spirit, Writing Faith

-A residential workshop Oct.
-2-8, 201t7 on Whidbey Island, sponsored by the Collegeville Institute of Ecumenical and Cultural Studies.
+Check website for announcement coming soon of deadline for application to this residential workshop Oct.
+1-7, 2018 on Whidbey Island, sponsored by the Collegeville Institute of Ecumenical and Cultural Studies.

 Potter is available to: